Saudi Arabia To Host Largest-Ever UN Conference On Land And Drought

 H.E.
 Abdulrahman Abdulmohsen Alfadley, Saudi Minister of Environment, Water and Agriculture and COP16 President with UNCCD Executive Secretary Ibrahim Thiaw

-RIYADH, RIYADH, SAUDI ARABIA, January 31, 2024 /EINPresswire / -- The Kingdom of Saudi Arabia and the United Nations Convention to Combat Desertification (UNCCD) signed an agreement paving the way for the 16th session of the Convention's Conference of the Parties (COP16) in Riyadh from 2-13 December 2024.
+Riyadh, 31 January 2024 – The Kingdom of Saudi Arabia and the United Nations Convention to Combat Desertification (UNCCD) signed an agreement paving the way for the 16th session of the Convention's Conference of the Parties (COP16) in Riyadh from 2-13 December 2024.

 The Riyadh COP16 will be the largest-ever meeting of UNCCD's 197 Parties, the first to be held in the Middle East region and the largest multilateral conference ever hosted by Saudi Arabia.
 2024 also marks the 30th anniversary of the UNCCD, one of the three major environmental treaties known as the Rio Conventions, alongside climate change and biodiversity.